What are your opening hours?

 For urgent care outside of our opening hours please NHS 111 for help and advice.

-Can I register with you?
+Can I register with your practice as a new NHS patient?

 I'm moving away to another area but I want to keep seeing my usual dentist, is this possible?